Correlation

 Connections to Machine Learning

 The correlation matrix plays a key role in feature engineering and model diagnostics.
-Highly correlated features indicate multicollinearity, which can destabilize linear regression and inflate variance in coefficient estimates.
+Highly correlated features indicate multicollinearity, which can destabilize regression models and inflate variance in coefficient estimates.
 In practice, examining the correlation matrix before training helps identify redundant features, guiding decisions about feature selection or dimensionality reduction via PCA.
 In Gaussian processes, the kernel function can be viewed as defining a correlation structure over function values.